zwc1625/reading-errors-and-debugging-reading-errors-nyc01-seng-ft-080320/README.md

 # => 16.0625
 ```

 The `NoMethodError` will often occur when you have a variable set to `nil` (essentially, nothing or no value), without realizing it.
-Attempting to use any method on something that equals `nil` will result in the `NoMethodError`.
+Most attempts to use a method on something that equals `nil` will result in the `NoMethodError`.
+This is because you are asking an object, `nil` in this case, to do something it does not know how to do.
+In other words, you are calling a method that is not defined for that particular object.

 For example: